Q. What is the difference between Elite and Heavy Metal

 ¯ Please review the complete set of race rules.

-¯ Helmets are required by everyone (Race and Recreation Divisions) and must be worn at all times.
+¯ Helmets are required by everyone (ALL Divisions) and must be worn at all times.

 ¯ Skis must be securely attached to the backpack in 2 locations for the start and boot pack sections.